PolyKen/15_by_15_AlphaGomoku/README.md

 Acknowledgement:
 -------
 We would like to say thanks to BaiAn Chen from MIT and MingWen Liu from Gradient Trading for their generous help throughout the research.
 We are also grateful to ZhiPeng Liang and Hao Chen from Sun Yat-sen University for their supports of the training process of our Gomoku AI.
+Without their supports, it's hard for us to finish such a complicated task.

 Set up
 ====